cmm16/hfd-spring-2020/README.md

 # HFD_Spring_2020
+Team Houston Fire Department
-DSCI 435 project repo for team Houston fire department Spring 2020
+DSCI 435 Spring 2020
+Rice University

 ---
-### How to Run this Project
+## Getting Started
+Before starting, make sure your python is at least version 3.7.5 and that you have pip installed.

 #### Set up virtual Environment
 Follow the bellow instructions or copy and paste the commandline prompts under instructions
 1. clone repo\